Lee Grant (footballer, born 1983): Derby County

-Grant began his career at Watford in 1998 but did not make any appearances and joined Derby County as a trainee in 2000.
+Grant began his career at Watford in 1998 - regularly featuring for the fanzine football team when his schedule allowed - but did not make any appearances and joined Derby County as a trainee in 2000.
 He made his debut for the Rams in the 2002–03 season in a First Division game against Burnley on 7 September 2002, replacing the injured Andy Oakes.
 He went on to win the club's Young Player of the Year award at the end of the season after playing a total of 30 games.
 By the end of the season, Grant had established himself as a regular in the England youth set-up, and joined the under-21 team for a training session in Sardinia prior to the European Championship qualifying games against Serbia & Montenegro and Slovakia in June 2003.

 Grant finally made his debut for England under-21s on 9 September 2003 after Chris Kirkland injured himself during the pre-match warm-up prior to the European Championship qualifier against Portugal, and went on to make a further three appearances for the youth side.
 Meanwhile, a string of good performances for Derby following another injury to Andy Oakes earned him a three-and-a-half-year contract extension on 29 January 2004.
 Grant was voted into fourth place in the fan's Player of the Year award at the end of the 2003–04 season.